 A Fair Consumer Deal

 Regardless of whether you are purchasing goods, contracting services or employing tradesmen you are still entitled to a fair deal.
-The Sale of Goods Act 1979 was implemented to protect consumers from disreputable traders and to make sure consumers could expect value for money.
+The Consumer Rights Act 2015 was implemented to protect consumers from disreputable traders and to make sure consumers could expect value for money.
 It may be the case that when you do return goods the actual store employees are not fully aware of the rights of the consumer.
 It will always be beneficial to be fully aware of the rights and protection that is available to consumers.

 Your Consumer Agreement